gae4it/xpatlife/src/pages/guide/introduction/index.md

 ---
-title: "Introduction to Living in Germany"
+title: 'Introduction to Living in Germany'
-seoTitle: "Introduction to Living and Working in Germany as an Expat | xPatLife"
+seoTitle: 'Introduction to Living and Working in Germany as an Expat | xPatLife'
-description: "Your comprehensive introduction to living and working in Germany.
-Learn what makes Germany unique, understand the German way of life, and prepare for your expat journey."
+description: 'Your comprehensive introduction to living and working in Germany.
+Learn what makes Germany unique, understand the German way of life, and prepare for your expat journey.'
-keywords: ["Germany expat guide", "living in Germany", "working in Germany", "German culture", "expat life Germany"]
+keywords: ['Germany expat guide', 'living in Germany', 'working in Germany', 'German culture', 'expat life Germany']
-ogTitle: "Introduction to Living in Germany | xPatLife"
+ogTitle: 'Introduction to Living in Germany | xPatLife'
-ogDescription: "Your comprehensive guide to starting life in Germany as an expat"
+ogDescription: 'Your comprehensive guide to starting life in Germany as an expat'
-ogType: "article"
+ogType: 'article'
-datePublished: "2025-11-15"
+datePublished: '2025-11-15'
-dateModified: "2025-11-15"
+dateModified: '2025-11-15'
-author: "xPatLife Team"
+author: 'xPatLife Team'
-layout: "~/layouts/MarkdownLayout.astro"
+layout: '~/layouts/MarkdownLayout.astro'
 ---

 Welcome to xPatLife!
 This guide is designed to help you navigate every aspect of living and working in Germany, from planning your move to integrating into German society.